ERDJD97/public_cosmosdb_auth/readme.md

 At this point you should be able to call the test scripts provided.
 For example:
     `python3 azcosmosdb_perms.py test1.sql`

+Note:  This was tested on both Windows 10 and MacOs 11.6

 ## Testing Method and Results

 We ran three different SQL scripts.